President Hoyte hailed for transforming Guyana’s economic landscape - Guyana Chronicle

 In his address, President Granger, the Leader of the People’s National Congress (PNC), established that Hoyte battled against hatred and hostility to lead the country into sovereign nationhood as an independent state and as a republic.

-He credited the country’s first economic transformation, realised during 1964 to 1985, to Hotye, noting that it saw the expansion of public infrastructure, public services such as education, and the establishment of drainage and irrigation projects to support the economy.
+He credited the country’s first economic transformation, realised during 1964 to 1985, to Former President, the Late Forbes Burnham, noting that it saw the expansion of public infrastructure, public services such as education, and the establishment of drainage and irrigation projects to support the economy.

 The President said that the country’s second economic transformation was also led by Hoyte between 1985 and 1992.